komouro/sc-leveldb-rest-api/README.md

 ## Components
 **Database**: The storage layer includes a key-value database.
 More specifically, we employ the Universal abstract-level database for Node.js and browsers.
 More details about the database can be found on https://github.com/Level/level.<br />
 **Dataset**: The database can be initialized with entries that can be found in text files in the ./server directory.
 Each file contains key-value pairs that correspond to account balances, voting weights, proposal votes or product prices.
 The dataset represents part of the state of a blockchain node that executes smart contract transactions.<br />
 **Server**: The management of the database is done by a central server, implemented using Node.js and Express in the ./server directory.
-The server accepts multiple requests from multiple clients, performs read and write operations on the database and send a response back to each client, based on the final status of the requested set of operations.<br />
+The server accepts multiple requests from multiple clients, performs read and write operations on the database and sends a response back to each client, based on the final status of the requested set of operations.<br />
 **Client**: A basic client is implemented in C++ for the submission of requests in order to test the fundamental functionality of the server.
 The client can be executed using a serial or a parallel version (fork-join).
 The communication between the threads of the client and the server is achieved by sockets.

 ## Installation - Execution